phalcon/documentation/docs/application-micro.md

 ### Models

 Models can be utilized in Micro applications by instructing the application on how to find the relevant classes through an autoloader.

-!!! warning "NOTE"
+!!! warning "WARNING"

     The relevant `db` service must be registered in your DI container.